Juan José Omella: Biography

 Following the 2017-18 Spanish constitutional crisis the Catalan government suggested that Omella and the Abbot of Montserrat should act as mediators between the region and Spanish authorities.

 Francis made him a member of the Congregation for Bishops and of the Supreme Tribunal of the Apostolic Signatura on 23 December 2017.

+He participated in the 2018 Synod of Bishops on Youth, Faith, and Vocational Discernment as one of three elected representatives of the Spanish Episcopal Conference.
+At the conclusion of that Synod he was elected one of three European members of the Ordinary Council for the next Synod, and he participated in that capacity in the Synod on Synodality that met in 2023 and 2023.
+He was elected to a four-year term as president of the Spanish Episcopal Conference in 2020.

+In 2021, upon reaching the age of 75, he submitted his resignation as archbishop of Barcelona to Pope Francis as required.

 Omella is the co-author, with Miguel Pothoes Mombiela and José María Navarro, of La aurora de Calanda, una antigua institución, published in 1991.

 On 7 March 2023, Pope Francis appointed him to the Council of Cardinal Advisors.

-Some analysts have questioned Cardinal Omella's leadership in the Spanish Church, particularly regarding his handling of internal clerical dynamics.
+Some analysts have questioned Omella's leadership in the Spanish Church, particularly his handling of internal clerical dynamics.

 Omella has also been cited as a key figure in a series of alleged clandestine operations within the Spanish Church, working closely with Jesuit priest Germán Arana to influence episcopal appointments and internal Church politics, according to journalistic investigations.

 He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.